An Introduction to Geometric Topology: Limit set

-\begin{prop} Every timelike ray intersects $\partial C$ exactly once. \end{prop} \begin{proof} Every timelike ray starting from the origin enters in the interior of a polyhedron spanned by some $B_j^i$, and then remains in the interior of $C$ forever because $\alpha B_j^i$ lies in $C$ for all $\alpha \geqslant 1$. \end{proof}
+\begin{prop} Every timelike ray intersects $\partial C$ exactly once. \end{prop} \begin{proof} Every timelike ray $r$ enters in the interior of a polyhedron spanned by some $B_j^i$, so it intersects $C$ and hence $\partial C$.
+Consider a point $x \in \partial C \cap r$.
+Every supporting hyperplane for $x$ must be spacelike because the rays containing the $B_j^i$ are dense.
+Therefore $C \cap r$ is a half-line and $x$ is its endpoint. \end{proof}

 In particular $\partial C = (\partial_{\rm l}C) \sqcup (\partial_{\rm t}C)$ consists of the lightlike vectors $\partial_{\rm l} C = C\cap L$ and some timelike vectors $\partial_{\rm t} C$.
 The previous proposition furnishes a natural 1-1 correspondence $\partial_{\rm t} C \longleftrightarrow I^n$ with the hyperboloid model by projecting along timelike lines.